rail-pay/rail/packages/join-server/README.md

 ### Adding custom fields to join requests

 In many cases, you'll want to pass some additional information from the end-user app to the join server, such as CAPTCHA responses or other information used to accept the new member.
-In that case, the join request will have the `dataUnion` and `chain` keys plus your custom ones for which you can choose any names you want:
+In that case, the join request will have the `vault` and `chain` keys plus your custom ones for which you can choose any names you want:

 ```
 {
-    "dataUnion": "0x12345",
+    "vault": "0x12345",
     "chain": "polygon",
     "myCustomSecret": "foo"
 }